katiechickering/pokemon-ranker/README.md

 ## ℹ️ Overview

 This Pokemon ranking app is my final project for Harvard's Introduction to Computer Science course, also known as CS50.
 This course started my software engineering journey and I am thrilled to share what I learned.
-I have encorporated Flask, Python, Jinja, jQuery, SQL, HTML, and Bootstrap into my project to hightlight some of the languages I have learned.
+I have incorporated Flask, Python, Jinja, jQuery, SQL, HTML, and Bootstrap into my project to highlight some of the languages I have learned.
 My files are organized in an MVC format.
 I hope you have some fun while ranking your favorite Pokemon!

 ## 🚀 Deployment